bigcheesh/potatohook/README.md

 ## 🛠️ Installation

-1. Clone the repository to your local machine.
-2. Install dependencies (if any).
-3. Configure your webhook URL and any other settings.
+1. Copy the code and paste it into visual studio with the file name.
-4. Run the script, and let the spamming begin!
+2. Run the script.

 ## 🔗 Links